Stephen-RA-King/Stephen-RA-King/README.md

 </div>

-# Hi there 👋
+# Hey There! 👋

 Scientist turned network engineer turned developer — my career has taken the scenic route.
 Armed with BSc. and MSc. degrees in Biochemistry and Chemistry, I once called medical research home before deciding pure science wasn't my final destination.
-A Cisco qualification kicked off my I.T. chapter at BT and beyond, spanning network design, QA Automation and DevOps — until Python got its hooks into me.
+Cisco networking kicked off my I.T. chapter at BT and beyond, spanning network design, network protocol analysis and validation, QA Automation and DevOps — until Python got its hooks into me.
 These days I'm a fully committed Software Engineer, and the lab coat is firmly retired.